 2. Can you share multiple case studies from clients with similar budgets that show how your firm helped across paid organic & social mediums?

-4. What kind of metrics do you have to evaluate the success of the digital marketing in SEO, Paid & Social campaigns?
+4. What kind of metrics do you have to evaluate the success of digital marketing in SEO, Paid & Social campaigns?
 At what point in the implementation process does measurement occur?
-How to measurement tools inform and shape marketing campaigns?
+How do you measure social media, SEO, and PPC metrics?
+How do measurement tools inform and shape marketing campaigns?

 5. How do you incorporate reporting into digital marketing campaigns?
 How do I ensure that my brand’s communication and reporting maintains it’s clarity and effectiveness?